The Best Pot Of Coffee

 Adjust the volume to your taste: for stronger coffee, you use more, less for weaker coffee.

-If it becomes too intense, you can always add some hot water.
+If the coffee becomes too intense for your taste, you can always add some hot water.

 When you are adding coffee and water to the machine, make sure you use the right ratio.